Measuring your book

 This guide is for measuring a portrait book.

-1. Minimise movement
+1. Minimize movement

 Lay your book on a flat surface.
 Line your book up against a wall or a sturdy flat object, like another book or a stiff cardboard box.
 Start with the longest side of your book lined up against your sturdy object.
 This will help to make your measurements more precise by minimising movement.